 - Athletic compression shirts: wearing compression shirts made of spandex, lycra, or other stretchy materials.
 These shirts can most often be found at sporting goods stores.
 Companies like Underarmour make compression gear for athletes.
 Recommended Underarmour shirts are the HeatGear compression shirts as these are designed to be very breathable and help keep you dry.
 Underarmour also has youth sizes if smaller sizes are needed.
 This method often works well for those with minimal chest tissue.
 Folks with larger chests may want to consider medical/binding compression wear.

 - Neoprene waist and abdominal trimmers or back support devices: neoprene is a thick, rubbery material that is inexpensive and widely available.
 It does not breathe well but can offer effective compression.
-If chafing is a problem, it is recommended to wear a moisture-wicking thin undershirt or absorbent body powder underneath the neoprene.
+If chafing is a problem, it is recommended to wear a moisture-wicking thin undershirt.
 Waist trimmers and back supports are designed to wrap around the torso.
 They are usually blue/red on one side and black on the other with a velcro closure.
-The neoprene should be wrapped tightly around the chest and fasted with the velcro closure placed along the side of the body.
+The neoprene should be wrapped tightly around the chest and fastened with the velcro closure placed along the side of the body.

-- Chest binders/medical compression shirts: Chest binders/medical compression shirts: the most common binding method.
-An effective method of flattening a range of chest sizes.
+- Chest binders/medical compression shirts: an effective method of flattening a range of chest sizes.
 Medical compression shirts provide more compression than athletic compression shirts and can be purchased through a specialty supplier such as Underworks.

 Binding Effects and Safe Binding

 Here, we will explore some of the health impacts that binding for a long period of time may have, as well as some tips for safe binding.